OpenFTC/FTC-OpMode-Tuner/README.md

     ![img-her](doc/images/load-config.png)

-11. Back on the main screen of the Tuner, press the newly visible *Add Field* FAB in the lower right hand corner:
+11. Back on the main screen of the Tuner, press the *Add Field* FAB in the lower right hand corner:

     ![img-her](doc/images/add-fab.png)